-In addition to the opportunity to audition for our nationally and internationally acclaimed faculty, prospective students and their parents will be able to meet with faculty and admissions staff, learn about the availability of scholarships and assistantships, meet current music students, tour the School of Music and explore the beautiful LSU campus.
+In addition to the opportunity to audition for our nationally and internationally acclaimed faculty, prospective students and their parents will be able to meet with faculty and admissions staff, learn about the availability of scholarships and assistantships, interact with current music students, tour the School of Music and explore the beautiful LSU campus.

 Prospective students seeking a Minor in Music do not need to audition during Audition Weekends.